tyrants666/Android-My-Expo-App/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
+3. Change "my-expo-app name" to your "new-project" name in `app.json` & `package.json` file
-3. Install dependencies using npm or yarn:
+4. Install dependencies using npm or yarn:

+## Available Scripts

+In the project directory, you can run the following commands:

+- `npx expo start`: Starts the Expo development server.
+- `npx expo start -c`: Starts the Expo development server clearing cache.
+- `npm start`: Starts the Expo development server.
-4. Follow the instructions in the terminal to open the app on your device or simulator.
+- `npm run android`: Builds and runs the app on an Android device or emulator.
+- `npm run ios`: Builds and runs the app on an iOS simulator.
+- `npm run web`: Starts the app in a web browser using Expo Web.
+- `npm test`: Launches the test runner in the interactive watch mode.

 ## Project Structure